ydimkin/bot_of_alg/README.md

 # bot_of_alg
-A simple bot based on the description of 5 algorithms in 5 programming languages This project is written fot coursework.
+A simple bot based on the description of 5 algorithms in 5 programming languages.
+This project is written fot coursework.